kubernetes/enhancements/keps/sig-testing/20190605-presubmitconfig-in-tested-repo.md

   all jobs that are managed inside the code repository
 * All the existing defaulting and validation for Presubmit jobs is being used to default and validate jobs that are managed inside the code repository
-* If there is an error parsing, defaulting or validating the presubmits that are managed inside the code repository, a comment will be posted to GitHub stating the error
-* Pull Requests on which an error occurred during parsing, defaulting or validation the presubmits that are managed in the code repository are not consideres as merge candidates by Tide
+* Pull Requests on which an error occurred during parsing, defaulting or validation of presubmits that are managed in the code repository are not considered as merge candidates by Tide
 * Tide executes the presubmits that are defined inside the code repository when it re-tests
 * Renamed blocking presubmits added via pull request trigger a migration on all in-flight PRs
 * Removed blocking presubmits via pull request trigger a status retire on all in-flight PRs